 How to Check Your MMR in Dota 2?

-- On top of your profile, locate the “History” tab and click on it.
+- On top of your profile, locate the “stats” tab and click on it.

-- Upon opening your match history, you’ll find your Dota 2 MMR and Rank confidence.
+- Upon opening your match stats, you’ll find your Dota 2 MMR and Rank Confidence.

 Dota 2 Ranks Distribution